 Llandrindod Wells are appreciated and valued.'

-Christopher Mill is playing a major role in aiming to reduce the
+Christopher Mill is playing a major role in aiming

-first-ever Samaritans branch.
+establishing their first-ever Samaritans branch.

 The former Samaritans Trustee for Wales from Cardigan, a